obitouka/InstagramPrivSniffer/README.md

 ## LICENSE :
 Licensed under the [MIT License](LICENSE) © 2025 [obitouka](https://github.com/obitouka).
-You are free to use, modify, and distribute this project, provided that you **include the original copyright and license notice**.
+You are free to use, modify, and distribute this project, provided that you **give credit, include the original copyright and license notice**.